karl-zylinski/odin-win32-software-rendering/README.md

 Compile and run by using `odin run .` or by using the built in Sublime Text project file.

 By Karl Zylinski, http://zylinski.se -- Support me at https://www.patreon.com/karl_zylinski

+I got some help from looking at this game of life software rendering example: https://github.com/odin-lang/examples/tree/master/win32/game_of_life